 - A Social Security Number or Employee Identification Number

 - Voided Check from the business’ checking account

 - Last 3 to 6 months of payment processing statements

 - Last 3 to 6 months of business bank account statements

-Underwriters will review the information from the application along with the supporting documents to determine if the merchant and business are acceptable for merchant services.
+Underwriters will review the information from the application along with the supporting documents to determine if the nutraceutical business is acceptable for nutraceutical merchant accounts.
 Some of the most important factors that will be considered when reviewing a merchant’s application package are: